-What it's like to travel from the U.S. to Hong Kong right now
+What it's like to travel from the US to Hong Kong right now

 72 hours before flying

 When I arrived for my test appointment at a Manhattan hospital, I was told to follow signs leading to a makeshift "testing center".
 A nurse was there, anticipating my arrival, and explained how the procedure would pan out.
-She reassured me that I would get my results in 24-48 hours.
+She reassured me that I would get my results in 24 to 48 hours.
 Then, without much warning, she stuck a long cotton swab up my right nostril, wriggled it around for seven seconds and stored the sample in a plastic container.

 I was in and out of the hospital in less than five minutes.
 Because I bought travel insurance from Atlas America ahead of time, I didn't need to pay a cent.
 Twelve hours later, I received a report indicating that I had tested negative for SARS-COV-2.